petrepa/ESPHome-VideoDoorbell/README.md

 - Illuminated button which makes it easy to see where to press
 - Display which can display your households name or anything really
 - Fisheye lens which gives a wide feild of view
-- Native camera stream into Home Assistant Core
+- Native camera stream into Home Assistant
-- Other powerful possibilities with Home Assisntant Core
+- Other powerful possibilities with Home Assistant

 ## Parts needed